HershVak123/Personal_Projects/Sparkify/Readme.md

 ### In This Repo:
 There is a file and a folder in this repository:
 1. Sparkify.ipynb: The Jupyter notebook containing all the work done for this project
-2. medium_article_SS: A folder containing all the screenshots used for the accompanying Medium article

 ### Further information:
 More information on the project can be read/seen in this accompanying Medium article